 Have you ever wondered what it is?
 Why it is?
 I did.
 So I went and found out…

-Turns out it all has to do with water vapor and dew points and condensation and other stuff that I memorized in high school for a Science class and then promptly forgot when the test was over.
+It turns out it all has to do with water vapor and dew points and condensation and other stuff that I memorized in high school for a Science class and then promptly forgot when the test was over.

 Essentially, the cabin was filled with warm, moist (humid) air from the outside (because the cabin door was open, because people were loading onto the plane) and the dew point (science class: the atmospheric temperature [varying according to pressure and humidity] below which water droplets begin to condense and dew can form) was close to the air temperature inside the plane.
 However the air conditioner was on, so the temperature around the AC vents lowered the dew point, which caused the invisible water vapor (gas) condensation to turn into visible water droplets (liquid) – that’s the vapor/fog/etc. you’re seeing.